 Sign Builder Illustrated’s Lori Shridhare delves into what it takes to run a successful digital signage program.
-In the first part of the article, she looked at the free and paid software solutions currently on the market for digital signage.
-In this second half, Shridhare details what users should look for in digital signage software.
+In the first part of the article, she takes a look at the free and paid software solutions currently on the market for digital signage.
+Be sure to also read the second half, which focuses on what users should look for in digital signage software.

 Shopping around for digital signage packages brings up a range of options from free software to programs that charge monthly fees.
 Software may be Web-based or customized and proprietary with few or no Web components.
 In choosing a package for a customer, it’s best to consider their needs, budget, and goals for the digital signage.
 If a customer requests one simple display for their business, the choices may be easy to decipher.
 Turn this into a network of hundreds of screens, and the software and package options can get complicated.

 One company that offers Web-based software is Deploid, a family-owned business based in Seattle.
 Founded in 2007, the company provides both digital signage hardware and software, working on everything from software integration to content creation.
 Recently, the company has seen more demand in the restaurant menu board market, says President Nathan Mead, who says his must-haves for digital signage software include scheduling, role-based administration, and network monitoring.
 “These are the features that separate many run-of-the-mill solutions from enterprise requirements,” he says.
 Add-on features which he believes are not crucial, but always good to have, include integration with social networking and mobile devices.